Flexible aggregation of compositional predictors with shared effects for microbiome association analysis: Real data applications

-We now discuss the findings in more detail, focusing on the bacterial species that confer increased risk.
-A cluster of nine species was identified as having the strongest positive association with increased insulin levels.
-Within this cluster, \textsl{Tannerella forsythia} had the largest effect size. \textsl{T.\ forsythia} has long been recognized as one of the bacteria that contribute to periodontitis \citep{Socr1998}; more recently, increased abundance of \textsl{T.\ forsythia} in the oral microbiome has been associated with higher fasting blood glucose levels \citep{Chang2023}.
-This cluster also included three species belonging to the genus \textsl{Prevotella}, which supports the general understanding that \textsl{Prevotella} species contribute to increased inflammation \citep{kononen2022prevotella}.
-However, our results do not unequivocally support this hypothesis, as we also identified several \textsl{Prevotella} species as having protective effects, reflecting heterogeneity across species within our dataset.
+We now discuss the scientific findings in more detail, focusing on the bacterial species that confer increased risk.
+A cluster of three species was identified as having the strongest positive association with increased insulin levels.
+Within this cluster, \textsl{Tannerella forsythia} has long been recognized as one of the bacteria that contribute to periodontitis \citep{Socr1998}; more recently, increased abundance of \textsl{T.\ forsythia} in the oral microbiome has been associated with higher fasting blood glucose levels \citep{Chang2023}.
+This cluster also included a species belonging to the genus \textsl{Prevotella}, which supports the general understanding that \textsl{Prevotella} species contribute to increased inflammation \citep{kononen2022prevotella}.
+Traditionally, \textsl{Tannerella forsythia} along with \textsl{Treponema denticola} and \textsl{Porphyromonas gingivalis} species are believed to play a pathogenic role in periodontitis.
+However, in our analysis, \textsl{T. denticola} exhibited a negative association with insulin resistance, while \textsl{P. gingivalis} showed no association, mirroring observations in the ORIGINS study.
+These findings could be data specific or suggest that the abundance of these species may rise as a response to host changes, such as overt hyperglycemia or periodontal disease, becoming relevant to systemic inflammation and insulin resistance only at more advanced stages of periodontal disease and dysglycemia \citep{demmer2017subgingival}.